County up one confirmed case

-Lawrence County reported one new confirmed COVID-19 case on Friday, state health officials said.
+Lawrence County reported one new confirmed COVID-19 case Wednesday, state health officials.

 The county’s death total stayed at 216.
-There was also one probable case reported.
+There were no probable cases reported.

-In Lawrence County, 34,314 partial doses of the COVID-19 vaccine have been administered, up 57 since Thursday.
-There have been 32,249 full vaccination doses administered, up 110 since Thursday.
+In Lawrence County, 34,432 partial doses of the COVID-19 vaccine have been administered, up 23 since Tuesday.

+There have been 32,447 full vaccination doses administered, up 46 since Tuesday.

-At UPMC Jameson Hospital, there is one COVID-19 patient.
-The state health department reported one adult ICU bed is available with three currently staffed.
+At UPMC Jameson Hospital, there are two COVID-19 patients.
+The state health department reported no adult ICU beds are available with six currently staffed.

 There are no COVID-19 ventilators in use and no adult patients in the COVID-19 intensive care unit.

-The statewide percent positivity for the week of June 18 to June 24 decreased to 1.2 percent from 1.4 percent.
+The state reported 186 new cases 186 and 13 new deaths on Wednesday, bringing the respective totals to 1,213,321 and 27,718.
+The statewide percent positivity for the week of June 25 to July 1 decreased to 1.1 percent from 1.2 percent.

 (0) comments